lcase28/pscfFieldGen/examples/pscfpp_style/README.md

 RGRID field file format as the file 'in/rho_rgrid'.
 This file can be used with the visualizer to check the structure of the resulting concentration field.
-The output from this invocation of pscf is similarly redirected into a log file called `conversionLog`.
+The output from this invocation of pscf is similarly redirected into a log file called `conversion` within the 'logs/' sub-directory.

 ### Full Run